Edward G. Robinson Jr.

 Edward G. "Manny" Robinson Jr. (March 19, 1933 – February 26, 1974) was an American actor.

 Early life

-Robinson was the son of actor Edward G. Robinson and his wife, Gladys Lloyd.
+Robinson was the sole child of actor Edward G. Robinson and his wife, actress Gladys Lloyd.

 Career

 Edward G. Robinson Jr. appeared in 23 films and television series, beginning in 1952 with Invasion, U.S.A..
 He appeared in the feature film Some Like It Hot (1959) as the murderer of George Raft's "Spats" Colombo character, hiding inside the birthday cake.

 Robinson appeared in television series Wagon Train, Laramie, Gunsmoke, and Markham.
 His final role was in the 1971 television movie City Beneath the Sea.

 In 1958, Robinson published his autobiography, My Father, My Son, written with William Dufty.

 Personal life

 Robinson married three times.
 He married Frances Chisholm in 1952.
 They had a daughter, Francesca, but divorced in 1955.
 He married Ruth Elaine Menold Conte in 1963 and they divorced in 1965.
 He married Nan Elizabeth Morris in 1970 and their marriage lasted until his death.